Lost and found: Japan tags dementia sufferers with barcodes | theSundaily

 Lost and found: Japan tags dementia sufferers with barcodes

-TOKYO: A Japanese city has introduced a novel way to keep track of senior citizens with dementia who are prone to getting lost — tagging their fingers and toes with scan-able barcodes.
+A JAPANESE city has introduced a novel way to keep track of senior citizens with dementia who are prone to getting lost – tagging their fingers and toes with scan-able barcodes.

 A company in Iruma, north of Tokyo, developed tiny nail stickers, each of which carries a unique identity number to help concerned families find missing loved ones, according to the city's social welfare office.

-The adhesive QR-coded seals for nails — part of a free service launched this month and a first in Japan — measure just 1cm in size.
+The adhesive QR-coded seals for nails – part of a free service launched this month and a first in Japan – measure just one centimetre (0.4 inches) in size.

 "Being able to attach the seals on nails is a great advantage," a city worker told AFP.